Herrera's mud turtle

 Herrera's mud turtle (Kinosternon herrerai) is a species of mud turtle in the family Kinosternidae.
 The species is endemic to Mexico.

 Etymology

 The specific name, herrerai, is in honor of Mexican biologist Alfonso Luis Herrera.

+Geographic range

+K. herrerai is found in the Mexican states of Hidalgo, Puebla, San Luis Potosí, Tamaulipas, and Veracruz.

+Habitat

+The preferred natural habitat of K. herrerai is permanent bodies of fresh water, at elevations from sea level to 1,150 m.